ruqing-xu/ruqing-xu.github.io/_pages/about.md

 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).
 During my Ph.D., I have interned at Microsoft Research New England as a research intern, and at Amazon as an economist.

-I obtained my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
+I obtained my undergraduate degree from the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
 I also spent a wonderful year at Yale University via the selective [Y-VISP](https://yvisp.yale.edu/) program.

 In a past life, I ride horses and take pictures of stars.
 View some of my works [here](/life/).